forbole/big-dipper/README.md

 ```

 It will create a packaged Node JS tarball at `../output`.
 Deploy that packaged Node JS project with process manager like [forever](https://www.npmjs.com/package/forever) or [Phusion Passenger](https://www.phusionpassenger.com/library/walkthroughs/basics/nodejs/fundamental_concepts.html).

+## Donations

+The Big Dipper is always fee and open.
+Anyone can use to monitor available Cosmos hub or zones, or port to your own chain built with Cosmos SDK.
+We welcome any supports to keep us working on this project.

+ATOM: `cosmos1n67vdlaejpj3uzswr9qapeg76zlkusj5k875ma`
+BTC: `1HrTuvS83VoUVA79wTifko69ziWTjEXzQS`
+ETH: `0xec3AaC5023E0C9E2a76A223E4e312f275c76Cd77`

+And by downloading and using [Brave](https://brave.com/big517).